Milkitic/GameDrawer/README.md

 GameDrawer is the next version of it.

 Migration from old version (RomManager) is available.
-Just Run Game Migration Tool.
+Just Run GameMigrate.exe.